Check out U-M Medical School's responses to the AAMC's "Selecting a Medical School: 35 Questions I Wish I Had Asked."

 Our program evaluation starts with student input.
-Students are asked to review pre-clinical and clinical instructors, courses, sequences, and clerkships using the online course and teaching evaluation system.
-These evaluations are then compiled to produce anonymous reports that are reviewed regularly by instructors, curriculum leaders, and education deans.
+Students are regularly asked to review instructors, courses, sequences and clinical experiences using an online evaluation system.
+These evaluations are then compiled to produce anonymous reports that are reviewed regularly by instructors, curriculum leaders and education deans.

-To ensure that a student-centered interpretation of the evaluation results remains paramount, the reports are also analyzed by small student groups who summarize their findings during annual review meetings with course directors, component directors, and our assistant dean for educational research and quality improvement.
-It’s a collaborative effort to ensure continuous quality improvement for all of the sequences, courses, and clerkships.
+To ensure that a student-centered interpretation of the evaluation results remains paramount, the reports are also analyzed by small student groups who summarize their findings during annual review meetings with directors and the assistant dean for educational research and quality improvement.
+It’s a collaborative effort to ensure continuous quality improvement for all of the sequences, courses, and clinical experiences.